E18

 Shorted Temperature Sensor Circuit

-Freezer displays E18; may indicate sensor short circuit
+Freezer displays E18, which may indicate a sensor short circuit.

 Advertisements